Abstract analogues of flux as symplectic invariants: Symplectic automorphisms

-This is surjective, which shows that the open-closed string map in degree $2$ is of rank $21$ or $22$.
-Since the image of that map can't be an isotropic subspace, it follows that $\mathit{QH}^4(K) \rightarrow \mathit{HH}^4(\mathit{Fuk}(K),\mathit{Fuk}(K))$ must be an isomorphism.
+where the first arrow is the open-closed string map, and the second one the standard map from Hochschild cohomology to the endomorphism ring of any object.
+Because of the absence of holomorphic discs, \eqref{eq:combined-restriction} just consists of the ordinary restriction maps on cohomology, hence is surjective (compare Example \ref{th:take-a-single}).
+This shows that the open-closed string map in degree $2$ is of rank $21$ or $22$; therefore, its image is not an isotropic subspace.
+Since the open-closed string map is a ring homomorphism, it follows that $\mathit{QH}^4(K) \rightarrow \mathit{HH}^4(\mathit{Fuk}(K),\mathit{Fuk}(K))$ must be nonzero, hence an isomorphism.
 This implies that for any set of split-generating objects, the requirement of Theorem \ref{th:split-generation-2} is satisfied.

-In fact, our previous argument shows that the kernel of open-closed string map in degree $2$ is either zero or else spanned by $[\omega_K]$.
+In fact, our previous argument shows that the kernel of the open-closed string map in degree $2$ is either zero or else spanned by $[\omega_K]$.
 But the second case is impossible since $[\omega_K]^2$ is nontrivial, so the open-closed string map must be an isomorphism.
-Since $D^b\mathit{Coh}(X)$, it follows that the assumption of Theorem \ref{th:split-generation-1} holds as well. \end{example}
+Since $D^b\mathit{Coh}(X)$ is smooth, so is $\mathit{Fuk}(K)$, and the assumption of Theorem \ref{th:split-generation-1} holds as well, allowing one to avoid Theorem \ref{th:split-generation-2}. \end{example}

+\begin{example} Again following \cite{abouzaid-smith09}, we point out that this strategy extends well to products.
+For instance, take $M = T \times K$ to be the product of the two-torus and the quartic surface.
+Consider the $A_\infty$-subcategory $O \subset \mathit{Fuk}(M)$ of objects which are themselves products.
+It turns out that $O$ is quasi-isomorphic to the $A_\infty$-tensor product $\mathit{Fuk}(T) \otimes \mathit{Fuk}(K)$.
+We will not enter into a full discussion of this fact here, but there are several strategies of proof: \begin{itemize} \itemsep1em \item A direct proof, which involves deforming the diagonals for the associahedra to the boundary (matching the definition of the tensor product of $A_\infty$-structures, see \cite{loday-diag} and references therein). \item Using quilted Floer cohomology \cite{ww}, one can define an $A_\infty$-functor